johirhaquedipok/car-manufacturer_React_NodeJs_MongoDb/task_description.md

 9. On the `My Orders` page, there will be a payment button for each order.
 The user has not paid yet.
 The pay button will take the user to the payment page.
 The user should be able to pay by using a credit card here.
 The payment page will display order details.
 Once the payment is completed for an order, the user will see the transaction id for that order on the my orders page.

 10. On the `Add A Review` page, users should be able to add a review.
 A review will contain ratings ( a number 1 to 5 and a description).
 That review will appear on the home page reviews section.
 Right now, you will see every review on the home page.
-There is no limit on the number of reviews or the order of the review.
+There is no limit on the number of reviews or the order of the review.👍

 11. The `My profile` route will be available for every user (admin or non-admin. everyone will see this link).
 The user will see their name and email address on this profile in this link.
 Also, this page will have fields to add fields like education, location (city/district), phone number, LinkedIn profile link, etc. And users will be able to save this information in the database.
 Also, the user will be able to update this information.